Internationale Sommerakademie: Cellistin spielt vor Publikum. Musikperformance im Freien.

 Repertoire/Program

-• A. Dvorák: Symphony No. 9 (From the New World), IV.
+• J. Brahms: Symphony No. 2, IV.
 Finale.
-Allegro con fuoco
+Allegro con spirito

 Program is subject to change!